-While much of the detail of SEAR remains to be clarified in Central Bank guidance and regulation, there are actions that our clients can take now to prepare for their implementation project and take initial steps in that project.
+Now that much of the detail of SEAR has been clarified by the Consultation, there are actions that our clients should now take to prepare for their implementation project and take initial steps in that project.
 The objective is to put our clients in the best position possible to have an implementation project which achieves not only compliance with the requirements but meets expectations around enhancements to governance, reporting lines, information flows and delegation.